mowhry/mowhry/README.md

 - 🚀 I’m eager to join new projects.
 - ✔ Feel free to ask me anything!
 I’m motivated to help others.

-When I’m not immersed in technology, I love hanging out with friends 🍹, diving into video games 🎮,
+When I’m not immersed in technology, I love diving into video games 🎮,
 tuning into music 🎵, and exploring manga, manhwa, and light/web novels 📖.

 - 📫 Reach out to me at: <a href="mailto:jskiba@student.42.fr">jskiba@student.42.fr</a>